-While all facilities that load and unload railcars and tank trucks (storage terminals, chemical plants, refineries, etc.) serve the same basic function - facilitating the arrival, storage and departure of various liquids via various forms of transportation - each one is unique in its operational design and setup.
+While all facilities that load and unload railcars and tank trucks (storage terminals, chemical plants, refineries, etc.) serve the same basic function, each one is unique in its operational design and setup.
 This means that the ones that are truly able to achieve and maintain elevated levels of efficiency, reliability, safety and ergonomic operation are those that have managers who put in the hard hours in order to determine the best loading-arm system to deploy.